Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 Infographic about Reasons for self-criticism

-Is Self-Criticism a Weakness?
+Is self-criticism a weakness?

 Self-criticism isn't by itself bad or good.
 Some people think being hard on themselves will push them to excellence.
 In our competitive environment, from competitive exams to corporate ladders, we're taught that self-criticism equals ambition.

 Your brain cannot distinguish between real and imagined negative events.
-When you criticize yourself, the amygdala (your brain's alarm system) triggers the same stress response as facing actual danger.
+When you criticise yourself, the amygdala (your brain's alarm system) triggers the same stress response as facing actual danger.
 This floods your system with cortisol, impairing memory and decision-making.
-Neuroimaging studies show that self-critical people have overactive anterior cingulate cortex, the brain region associated with emotional pain.
+Neuroimaging studies show that self-critical people have an overactive anterior cingulate cortex, the brain region associated with emotional pain.

 And ironically, the more critical you are, the more this stress response keeps firing.
 It becomes a vicious loop.
 In fact, MRI studies have shown that chronic self-criticism activates the anterior cingulate cortex and dorsolateral prefrontal cortex regions linked to error detection and punishment.

 Your brain becomes hyper-focused on what’s wrong with you.
-Over time, this increases risk for anxiety, depression, and even physical symptoms like fatigue and insomnia.
+Over time, this increases the risk for anxiety, depression, and even physical symptoms like fatigue and insomnia.

-How to Deal with Self-Criticism
+How to deal with self-criticism

 Practical Steps to Stop Self-Criticism

-1. Nip It Early Start noticing when you're being self-critical.
+1. Nip it early: Start noticing when you're being self-critical.
 Set random alarms on your phone throughout the day and ask yourself: "What was I just thinking about myself?"
 You might be surprised how often you catch yourself mid-criticism.

-2. Talk to yourself like your best friend Would you talk to your best friend the way you talk to yourself?
+2. Talk to yourself like your best friend: Would you talk to your best friend the way you talk to yourself?
 If your friend made the same mistake you did, would you call them stupid?
 Probably not.
 So why is it okay to treat yourself that way?

-3. Rephrase Your Inner Monologue Instead of "I'm so stupid for making that mistake," try "I made a mistake, and that's human.
+3. Rephrase your inner monologue: Instead of "I'm so stupid for making that mistake," try "I made a mistake, and that's human.
 What can I learn from this?"

-4. Challenge Your Thoughts When your inner critic starts up, ask:
+4. Challenge your thoughts: When your inner critic starts up, ask:

 • Is this thought actually true?